Mexico attorney general sought arrest of ex-minister, president says

 Former Odebrecht executives have testified about bribes made to Emilio Lozoya, the former Pemex CEO.

-(Reporting by Ana Isabel Martinez and Lizbeth Diaz Writing and additional reporting by Stefanie Eschenbacher; Editing by Tom Brown)
+(Reporting by Ana Isabel Martinez and Lizbeth Diaz Writing and additional reporting by Stefanie Eschenbacher; Editing by Tom Brown and David Gregorio)

 ((Stefanie.Eschenbacher@thomsonreuters.com;))